sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/fuel.md

     })
 ```

-You can access arguments in `orderTx.args` or `orderTx.argsObject`,  and result in `orderTx.returnValue`, all the objects is typed in the TS code.&#x20;
+You can access arguments in `orderTx.args` or `orderTx.argsObject`,  and result in `orderTx.returnValue`, all the objects is typed in the TS code. -->

 ## OnTransfer Handler